CloudControlSystems/ResourceAllocation/README.md

 We welcome you to download, learn, and work together to maintain the `KubeAdaptor` with us.
 If you use it for scientific research and engineering applications, please be sure to protect the copyright and indicate authors and source.
+If you have any questions during the operation, please do not hesitate to contact `uzz_scg@163.com`.

 ![KubeAdapter Architecture](images/kubeadaptor-arch.png "logical relationships of KubeAdaptor.")
 The `KubeAdaptor` for the `ARAS` is illustrated in above figure.
 As a workflow management engine, it works to administrate, schedule, and execute containerized workflow tasks.